Adldap2/Adldap2-Laravel/docs/upgrading.md

 **Estimated Upgrade Time: 30 minutes**

-Functionally, you shouldn't need to change the way you use Adldap2-Laravel.
+Functionally, you should not need to change the way you use Adldap2-Laravel.
 There have been no major API changes that will impact your current usage.

 However, there have been API changes to the core [Adldap2](https://github.com/Adldap2/Adldap2/releases/tag/v9.0.0) package.
 It is heavily recommended to read the release notes to see if you may be impacted.

 ### Requirements